Formed in 1999, the California Fertilizer Foundation's mission is to

 For your free copy, place your order with Judith Dickson at firstname.lastname@example.org.
 Click here to view and download an 8 1/2 by 11 inch printable copy of the poster.

-Two students in Los Angeles get their hands dirty while weeding their school-grown lettuce patch.
-CFF contributes thousands of dollars annually to promote campus gardens at schools throughout California, and have announced the winners of grant checks for the first half of 2013.
+Mary Junquiero, programs manager for the California Fertilizer Foundation, talks to students at Will Rogers Elementary School in Citrus Heights, Calif., during a grant award at the campus.
+CFF contributes thousands of dollars annually to promote campus gardens at schools throughout California, and have announced the winners of the second grant presentations for the new 2014 cycle.
 See below.

 Teachers interested in starting or expanding a garden, in a public or private school,